Colin Gordon-Farleigh (Biography)

 He spent twelve years living in Rhodesia/Zimbabwe from 1972 to 1984, and was involved in promoting singers and writers locally.

 In the mid-90’s he felt God’s call to serve in the church, and he attended Theological College in the West Wales market town of Aberystwyth.
 In 1998 he was ordained as a Minister in the Presbyterian Church of Wales.
 Throughout the years he had continued to sing in church and chapel.

 In 2005, whilst away from work for three months whilst unwell, he started to write an increasing number of Worship Songs, gradually increasing until currently he has a library of around 300, and at the end of 2006 he wrote his first easy-listening love-song titled “When I’m With You”.
 It was recorded a few months later, as part of an album of original songs under the same title.
 More songs followed and started to be recorded by singers both in the UK and in Nashville.It was on a visit to Nashville in 2017 to visit Funhouse Studios on Music Row where several of his songs were being recorded, that Colin’s singing came to the attention of Ernie Rowell, himself a hit singer and songwriter as well as a record producer.

 The result was a 3-track traditional Country EP titled “A Little Bit Country” which was released with some success in 2017.
 One of the songs in particular, ‘Memory Number One’ earned him the accolade of being presented with an award by Akademia in the USA as their “Best Bluegrass Artist for 2018”.

-In 2020 a new album is due to be released in August under the title ‘Friends & Heroes’ and features several friends singing duets with him.
-A Christmas EP is due for release in October 2020.
+A new album was released in 2020 under the title ‘Friends & Heroes’ and features several friends singing duets with him.
+A Christmas EP was also released in 2020.

-He continues to write and record his music today in Country, Country Gospel and Christian Worship Music.
+Colin continues to write and record his music today in Bluegrass, Country, Country Gospel and Christian Worship genres.